Before you read this chapter, I would recommend you do the following:

 Take three deep breaths to center yourself for the journey ahead.
 Take some time to pray by saying something like, “God, help me understand what you have prepared for me today.”

 Read the Scripture slowly.
 Read it with questions such as, Why did Jesus do this?
-How does each group of people react to the miracle of Jesus?
-Who can see and who fail to see God’s work in this story?
+How does each group of people react to the death of Lazarus?

 Scripture Reading: John 9:1-41